-St Kevin and the Blackbird Sometimes there are other sounds in the carpark that are not what I expect to hear in Glendalough.
+I walk across the path in the middle of the roundabout towards the Visitor Centre.
+I have to be careful to look out for traffic as I cross the road.
+I might see the ground staff working in the grounds.
 The leaf blower and lawnmower can be noisy but the ground staff want to make sure that Glendalough is kept clean and tidy.
-This is a video clip of this sound in case the ground staff are using the leaf blower today
+This is a video clip below of this sound in case the ground staff are using the leaf blower today

-My visit to the Glendalough Visitor Centre I finish my food and drinks before I enter the Visitor Centre.
+My visit to the Glendalough Visitor Centre

+I finish my food and drinks before I enter the Visitor Centre.
 There may be a queue into the Visitor Centre.
-If waiting in line is too hard for me, the adult with me can show the Visitor Centre staff my Autism I.D.
+If waiting in line is difficult for me, the adult with me can show the Visitor Centre staff my Autism I.D.
 Card and we can go inside without waiting.
-The Visitor Centre Staff will ask everyone to wear a face mask before entering the Visitor Centre.
-If wearing a mask is uncomfortable for me, that is okay and I don't have to wear one.
-The adult with me can download a letter (https://asiam.ie/wpcontent/uploads/2020/07/Face-mask-letter.pdf) and show it to the Visitor Centre Staff.
-The letter explains that I can't wear a face mask and this is okay.
-When I enter the Visitor Centre I will have to sanitise my hands.
-There will be hand sanitiser available at the reception area or I can bring my own.

 Reception Area/Ticket Desk

 I will see the reception/ticket desk on the left.
-This is where we collect our tickets before we enter the exhibition area.
+This is where we collect our tickets before we enter the exhibition are

 The Visitor Centre Staff

 I will meet the Visitor Centre Staff at Reception, the Ticket Desk and on the Monastic Site.
 The Staff can answer questions I have about the Monastery's history and they are here to help me.
-If I am overwhelmed and need to go to the quiet space, I can ask one of the Guides/Staff to bring me there.
-The Guides/Staff now wear face masks or face shields.
-They don't have a uniform but wear dark colours, usually black & navy.
-The Guides wear badges and wear yellow high vis vests outside or a jacket with the word GUIDE
+If I am overwhelmed and need to go to the quiet space, I can ask one of the Guides/Staff to show me where it is and my adult can bring me there.
+They don't have a uniform but wear dark colours, usually black & navy and jackets or shirts with the word OPW.

+The Exhibition

-The Exhibition As I enter the exhibition area I notice that it is dark.
+As I enter the exhibition area I notice that it is dark.
 The screens light up as I walk past them.
 The exhibition was designed this way to save energy and to help to protect the environment.

-The first part of the exhibition is supposed to be a like a walk through the woods of Glendalough and at the end of the walk I arrive at the Upper Lake.
-It is a photograph of the Upper Lake and it looks like a very beautiful place.
+The first part of the exhibition is supposed to be a like a walk through the woods of Glendalough and at the end of the walk I see a photograph of the Upper Lake.
 Behind the photograph of the Upper Lake there is a story corner.
 I see a large toadstool with flashing lights and if nobody else is there I can enter the story corner, sit on a tree stump, press the buttons as they light up and listen to all the stories about St Kevin and the animals.
-If there is somebody else there before me, I will wait until it is my turn.
+If there are other people there when I arrive, I wait until they leave the story corner, then I can go in.

 Here is a video clip of the Story Corner below: